saforem2/l2hmc-qcd/README.md

 `utils/distributions.py`), L2HMC enables training of fast-mixing samplers.

 ---
-## Forked implementation for Lattice Gauge Theory models.
+## Modified implementation for Lattice Gauge Theory / Lattice QCD models.

 This work is based on the original implementation which can be found at [brain-research/l2hmc/](https://github.com/brain-research/l2hmc).